guitsilva/docker-latex/README.md

 LaTeX environment within Docker containers based on Ubuntu LTS and non-full TeX Live.
 This environment is used by this repository owner to build his academic LaTeX projects: papers, posters, presentations, theses, etc. Therefore, the Docker image is way smaller than `texlive-full` ones and rather personal.

+## Versioning

+We use [SemVer](semver.org) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/guitsilva/docker-latex/tags).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/guitsilva/docker-latex/blob/master/LICENSE) file for details.